Saturating the Maximum Success Probability Bound for Noiseless Linear Amplification using Linear Optics: Generating the Resource State

 There are methods based on Gaussian Boson sampling~\cite{hamilton2017gaussian} which allows us to generate these $|g_n\rangle$ entangled states with high fidelity using squeezed displaced light, a linear optical network, and photon detections~\cite{su2019conversion,quesada2019simulating}.
 It is known that by post-selecting on a particular measurement on some output modes $\langle m_1|\cdots\langle m_s|$, we can herald a wide variety of quantum states in the remaining output modes~\cite{su2019conversion,quesada2019simulating}.
 In particular, Ref.~\cite{winnel2022achieving} has used this same procedure to create similar quantum states as $|g_n\rangle$, consisting of multiple single-photons entangled over numerous modes.

 We optimised all the parameters in Fig.~\ref{fig:resource-gbs} for fidelity with $|g_2\rangle$ with $g=\sqrt{2}$ gain, and we herald on the photon measurement $\langle1|^5$ (hence in this case $n=2$ and $s=5$).
 We optimise all the parameters using a machine learning algorithm called basin hopping, as described in Ref.~\cite{sabapathy2019production}.
-We were able to find a configuration which makes this resource state with high fidelity $F>0.999$, with success probability $\sim 10^{-8}$.
-We have provided our code which implements this algorithm, as well the optimised parameter data set, in Ref. [].
+We were able to find a configuration which makes this resource state with high fidelity $F>0.99$, with success probability $\sim 10^{-8}$.
+We have provided our code which implements this algorithm in Ref.~\footnote{See \href{https://github.com/JGuanzon/optimal-teleamplifier}{https://github.com/JGuanzon/optimal-teleamplifier} for our code which finds the optimal Gaussian Boson sampling-like device to generate the resource states.
+This uses the Strawberry Fields python library, which includes Ref.~\cite{killoran2019strawberry,bromley2020applications,bourassa2021fast}}.